40 Stores Like Target in 2023: Top Alternatives in the US and Europe

 28. JCPenney

-Much like Kohl’s, JCPenny is a middle-end department store with catalogs similar to Target’s fashion department.
+Like Kohl’s, JCPenny is a middle-end department store with catalogs similar to Target’s fashion department.

 However, JCPenney struggled during the pandemic to the point where people thought it would close its doors for good.
 Yet, it looks like it’s making a strong comeback in the retail world!